TheSench/advent-of-code-2021/day02/README.md

 Using this new interpretation of the commands, calculate the horizontal position and depth you would have after following the planned course. **What do you get if you multiply your final horizontal position by your final depth?**

+Your puzzle answer was `1848454425`.

+That's the right answer!
+You are **one gold star** closer to finding the sleigh keys.